How to Dodge Ragdoll Kitten Scammers

 If you can't find the breeder on TICA or CFA, ask the breeder you're working with to show you their cattery registration paperwork and individual registration of the sire and dam of the litter you're interested in buying.

 Note: If the paperwork they show you for the sire and/or dam says "NOT FOR SHOW, NOT FOR BREEDING" run, don't walk out of there.
-They are essentially breeding pet-quality kittens or stealing breeding rights by breeding the pet kittens that they purchased.
+They are essentially breeding pet-quality kittens that may have major faults in addition to stealing breeding rights by breeding the pet kittens that they purchased.

 What can you do if you've already been scammed?
 We would recommend reporting it to your local police as soon as you realize it's happened and report it to the FTC.
 Here is where you can report it on the FTC's website.
 Stay safe out there, pet lovers.